SharePoint/sp-dev-docs/docs/general-development/working-with-the-sharepoint-workflow-services-client-side-object-model.md

 However, the possibilities do not stop there.
-The Workflow Services CSOM and JSOM is very robust and enables developers to do almost anything with workflows in SharePoint 2013.
+The Workflow Services CSOM and JSOM is very robust and enables developers to do almost anything with workflows in SharePoint.
 Aside from creating workflow associations and instances, developers can also programmatically deploy new workflow definitions and even communicate with running workflow instances from the CSOM and JSOM, as is discussed in the remainder of this article.

 This article focuses on the topic of workflow forms in the context of SharePoint Sever 2013.
-It is based on the SharePoint Server 2013 with the March 2013 Public Update applied and Office Developer Tools for Visual Studio 2013.
-Everything in this article applies to both SharePoint Server 2013 on-premises deployments as well as Office 365.
+It is based on the SharePoint with the March 2013 Public Update applied and Office Developer Tools for Visual Studio 2013.
+Everything in this article applies to both SharePoint on-premises deployments as well as Office 365.